 The paired t-test is used to test the null hypothesis that the average of the differences between a series of paired observations is zero.
 Observations are paired when, for example, they are performed on the same samples or subjects.

 Select the variables for sample 1 and sample 2, and a possible filter for the data pairs.
 You can use the button to select variables and filters in the variables list.

 - Logarithmic transformation: if the data require a logarithmic transformation (e.g. when the data are positively skewed), select the Logarithmic transformation option.

 The results windows for the paired samples t-test displays the summary statistics of the two samples.
 Note that the sample size will always be equal because only cases are included with data available for the two variables.

 If the calculated P-value is less than 0.05, the conclusion is that, statistically, the mean difference between the paired observations is significantly different from 0.

 If you selected the Logarithmic transformation option, the program performs the calculations on the logarithms of the observations, but reports the back-transformed summary statistics.

-For the paired samples t-test, the mean difference and 95% confidence are given on the log-transformed scale.
+For the paired samples t-test, the mean difference and confidence interval are given on the log-transformed scale.